When measured on a cost per serving, cost per weight, or cost per nutrition basis, fruits and vegetables beat out meat and junk food:

 For over a century the value of food has been measured cost per calorie.
 If you were a brickmaker in Massachusetts in 1894, you may have needed more than 8000 calories a day.
 The emphasis was therefore on cheap calories.
 So while beans and sugar both cost the same back then–5 cents a pound–table sugar beat out beans for fuel value.

-Of course food offers much more than just calories, but they can be excused for their ignorance, since vitamins and minerals hadn't even been discovered yet.
-But even to this day, when the cost of foods are related to their nutritive value, the value they're talking about is cheap calories.
-And when you rank foods like that, then indeed junk food and meat is cheaper per calorie than fruits and vegetables, but that doesn't take serving size into account.
-If you measure foods in cost per serving… or cost per pound… fruits and vegetables are actually cheaper.
+Of course food offers much more than just calories, but they can be excused for their ignorance, since vitamins and minerals hadn’t even been discovered yet.
+Even to this day, though, when the cost of foods are related to their nutritive value, the value they’re talking about is cheap calories.
+When you rank foods like that, then indeed junk food and meat is cheaper per calorie than fruits and vegetables, but that doesn’t take serving size into account.
+If you measure foods in cost per serving or cost per pound fruits and vegetables are actually cheaper (see the graphs in my 3-min video Eating Healthy on a Budget).
 For all metrics except the price of food calories, the USDA researchers found that healthy foods cost less than less healthy foods.

 I have some other videos along the same vein:

-Hasn't the nutrition of our crops declined over the decades though?
-Or is that just supplement manufacturer propaganda.
+Hasn’t the nutrition of our crops declined over the decades though?
+Or is that just supplement manufacturer propaganda?
 Find out in my video Crop Nutrient Decline.
-And if you want to strive to maximize the nutrienbt density of your diet, check out Calculate Your Healthy Eating Score.
+And if you want to strive to maximize the nutrient density of your diet, check out Calculate Your Healthy Eating Score.

 PS: If you haven’t yet, you can subscribe to my videos for free by clicking here and watch my full 2012 – 2015 presentations Uprooting the Leading Causes of Death, More than an Apple a Day, From Table to Able, and Food as Medicine.